 You can also find cervical pillows that have adjustable fillers, so you can add or remove the stuffing when you feel you need more or less support.

 This is valuable if your sleeping requirements change regularly.

 What’s The Best Sleeping Position For Neck And Back Pain?

 What position do you sleep in every night?

-In addition, if you’re already experiencing back or neck pain, sleeping in the wrong position can exacerbate it.
+And if you’re already experiencing back or neck pain, sleeping in the wrong position can exacerbate it.

 Choosing The Right Pillow For Your Specific Sleep Position